Three Indians accused of killing Khalistan separatist Nijjar appear before Canadian court

 All three agreed to have the proceedings heard in English and each of them nodded that they understood the charges of first-degree murder and conspiring to murder Nijjar, the report said.

+If they are foreign nationals or permanent residents, as soon as they’re released, they would face a deportation hearing by the Canada Border Services Agency, he said.

+If found not guilty, they could still be deported, according to a Supreme Court of Canada ruling in September in which the nine judges unanimously ruled that a foreign national could be deemed inadmissible to Canada on security grounds under the Immigration and Refugee Protection Act of “being a danger to the security of Canada,” according to Canadian Lawyer Magazine, the Vancouver Sun report said.

-Hundreds of local Khalistan supporters showed up at the courthouse.
-A separate overflow room inside the courthouse was opened to accommodate an additional 50 people who wanted to witness the hearing.
+Hundreds of local Sikhs carrying Khalistan flags and posters showed up at the courthouse.

-Another 100 or so people outside the courthouse waved Khalistan flags and carried posters supporting Sikh separatism.

 Nijjar, a Canadian citizen, was shot dead outside a gurdwara in Surrey on June 18, 2023.